Using Power BI When You’re Not a Data Person

 This week's blog post on using Power BI when you're not a data person is a guest post by Rebekah Sax of Excelguru Consulting Inc.

 Last week I participated Excelguru's first ever "Data to Dashboards" Power BI Boot Camp.
-Seventeen of us lucky attendess were introduced to the incredible power of Power BI.
+Seventeen of us lucky attendees were introduced to the incredible power of Power BI.
 Just to be clear, I am NOT a data person.
 My background is in marketing and communications, which is the main focus of my role here at Excelguru.
 So I was a bit nervous about being the only participant that was not in finance/accounting, an Excel jockey or a data analyst of some sort.
 Would I be able to keep up with the class and learn this brand new platform?
 How could someone go about using Power BI when you're not a data person who usually works with numbers?

 Welcome to Power BI